Typsium/alchemist/lib.typ

 /// - tr (content): the exponent content of the right parenthesis
 /// - br (content): the indice content of the right parenthesis
 /// -> drawable
-#let parenthesis(body, l: "(", r: ")", align: true, height: none, yoffset: none, xoffset: none, right: none, tr: none, br: none) = {
+#let parenthesis(body, l: "(", r: ")", align: true, resonance: false, height: none, yoffset: none, xoffset: none, right: none, tr: none, br: none) = {
 	if l.len() > 2 {
 		panic("Left can be at most 2 characters")
 	}